Towns & Places:

 In 1872, another election was held in which no choice was made, and another election was held a few days later to settle the matter.
 On the face of the returns, Erie received the most votes.
 Charges of fraud led to litigation, which was settled in 1874 by the Supreme Court in favor of Erie.
 Afterward, the first Neosho County courthouse was constructed.

 The Osage Mission Stone Mill was built in 1875 by A.W.
 Althouse.
-The building was a small stone structure, 30 feet long by 20 feet in width, one and a half stories high.
-It contained three runs of stone, having a capacity for grinding 70 bushels of wheat and 100 bushels of corn per day.
+It was a small stone structure 30 feet long by 20 feet wide and one and a half stories high.
+It contained three runs of stone and could grind 70 bushels of wheat and 100 bushels of corn daily.
 The motive power was a 20-horsepower engine.

 The Neosho County Record was established in Erie by George W. McMillin on April 21, 1876.
 The material used had formerly been a part of the office of the Thayer Headlight, the name Headlight being continued at Erie until May 5, 1876, when the name Record was substituted.

 In the spring of 1882, the county’s population was believed to have been 16,000.
-There were 97 school districts in the county and the same number of schoolhouses.
+There were 97 school districts and the same number of schoolhouses.
 The total number of students was 4,579, with 104 teachers employed.
 The value of the school property was $142,700.

 The Atchison, Topeka & Santa Fe Railroad, built in 1883, crossed the county line, and the Neosho River just north of Chanute passed through that city, proceeding in a southeasterly direction through Erie and out on the east line of the county.

 Oil and natural gas were discovered in 1885 at Osage Mission while drilling for coal.
-Not thinking that the gas was of value, the first wells were not turned to account.
+Because the gas was not considered valuable, the first wells were not accounted for.

 The third line of this system was built by the Kansas Pacific Railroad in 1886.
 It crossed the southern line about two miles east of the center and ran northeasterly, leaving the county near the northeast corner.
 The total mileage of the two systems in the county was 123.